“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 Strenuous workload as a Doctor:

-Due to the heavy workload and hectic schedules which might hardly leave you with any time for your personal activities, it is doubtful you might have any time left to spend on planning your finances.
+Due to the heavy workload and hectic schedules which might hardly leave you with any time for your personal activities, it is doubtful you might have any time left to spend on planning your personal finances as a doctor.

 To fund your degree which might’ve been really expensive, you might have opted for an educational loan.